Lilieyen/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Count number of directories and subdirectories in cd
+Duplicate last line of file"